erjank/teaching/motivation.md

 "hello world" or summing the first ten integers, their students' first program opens an image, resizes it to create a thumbnail, and saves the result.
 This is an _authentic task_, i.e., something that learners believe they would actually do in real life.
-It is also _tangible_: if the image comes out the wrong size, learners have a concrete starting point for debugging.
+It is also has a _tangible artefact_: if the image comes out the wrong size, learners have a concrete starting point for debugging.

 > **Strategies for Motivating Learners**
 >